 Innovation goes hand in hand with technology.
 If you want to enjoy the benefits of process standardization, task automation, and intelligent data analysis; then you should certainly invest in cutting-edge technology tools.

 Technology represents one of the main means by which you can safely improve the competitiveness and efficiency of your company.
-Then, think about integrating ITSM or Security solutions to your systems, to facilitate the work of your employees and achieve better results.
+Then, think about integrating a ITSM software to your systems, to facilitate the work of your employees and achieve better results.

 #5 Pay a lot of attention to customers

-Finally, pay close attention to your relationship with customers.
-It is important that you develop strategies that help you offer them excellent quality of service so that you can create lasting ties with them.
-In this case, CRM is vital to help you achieve this goal.
+For that reason, you must build a good relationship with your customers.
+You can do this by implementing strategies that help you offer them excellent quality of service so that you can create long-lasting bonds with them.
+Customer management software is vital to achieving this goal.